osamuyiohenhen/Twitch-Chat-Analysis/README.md

 5. Press "ENTER" in the terminal where the script is running to stop the process.

 ## Potential Future Additions
+* Fine-tuning model for better accuracy with nuanced slang.
 * Storing sentiment data for analysis.
 * Implementing user-interactive bot commands.
 * Exploring additional NLP features.